Therapy Sessions

 -

-I offer some reduced fee spaces for those facing genuine financial barriers - please get in touch to discuss.
+I offer some reduced fee spaces starting at £35 for those facing genuine financial barriers - please get in touch to discuss.

-I work online from the UK with clients based in the UK and internationally, subject to compatible time zones.
+I work online from the UK with clients based in the UK and internationally, subject to insurance and compatible time zones.

-Current Availability: Mondays, Thursdays, and Fridays - morning and afternoon appointments available.
+Current Availability: Mondays, Thursdays, and Fridays - morning and afternoon.
+Some evening appointments are available

 Sessions can be scheduled at the same time each week for consistency, or at varying times to suit your schedule.